calipho-sib/nextprot-docs/pages/nextprot.md

 Enjoy your journey!
 And if neXtProt has been useful to your work, please consider [citing us](https://www.nextprot.org/about/citing-nextprot).

-Amos Bairoch and the neXtProt team at the Swiss Institute of Bioinformatics and GeneBio.
+Amos Bairoch and the neXtProt team at the Swiss Institute of Bioinformatics

 #Contact details